 Pic taken after field work in Post, OR

 Being in central Oregon means being in the high desert, so there is not much rain, and most of it falls during the winter season.
 Additionally, wildfires pose a large threat to the area.
 The watershed relies on winter snowpack that turns into spring runoff, so climate change is already wreaking havoc here whether or not the locals believe it.
 The ongoing shifts are especially important for water resource management because the area is known for cattle ranching and hay, which require large-scale irrigation.
-It is interesting so far to experience the challenge of gaining water rights in a rangeland town of 10,000 after learning about water rights in the west during my undergraduate years.
+It is interesting so far to experience the challenge of gaining water rights in a rangeland town of 10,000 people after learning about water rights in the west during my undergraduate years.

 The watershed council shares offices with the county’s Soil and Water Conservation District and an Oregon State University extension that concentrates on agriculture.
 Among the three, it is easy for me to get involved.
-After about a month of working for the Crooked River Watershed Council, I have been give the option to work on a multitude of projects.
+After about a month of working for the Crooked River Watershed Council, I have been given the option to work on a multitude of projects.
 For example, I went on a tour of a hydro electric facility that also distributes water (it’s so clean that no chemicals or treatment are necessary!).
 The watershed council is involved because the diversion of water can create problems for fish runs, especially for Redband trout and Chinook salmon, and the facility is planning the construction of a large fish ladder.

 As far as actually contributing, so far I have gone out and collected water samples that will be organized into a water quality summary report.
 It is my responsibility to put together the report and analyze the data.
 I am currently researching the impact of streamflow on in-stream temperature and how releasing water from a local dam could affect water quality downstream.
 I hope to do additional research on my own regarding how climate change expectations specific to the region might influence water management in the future.